techx/arduino-track/_lectures/rgb.md

 Don't unwire your regular LED to set this up!
 There's plenty of pins for both.

 To wire it up, connect each leg of the three non-ground RGB LED legs to an individual output pin.
-Don't forget a 220 ohm resistor!
+Don't forget a 220 Ohm resistor!

 ![Example wiring diagram]({{ site.baseurl }}/static/img/rgb_wiring.png)